-McKinney-Vento Questionnaire
+McKinney-Vento Questionnaire Confidential Form - Required

-This questionnaire is intended to address the McKinney-Vento Homeless Education Act.
-Your answers will assist the administrator in determining residency documents necessary for enrollment of this student.
+This questionnaire is intended to address the McKinney-Vento Homeless Education Act requirements.
+Responses assist school personnel in complying with the legal guidelines for school enrollment for children who meet the eligibility criteria for services.